OctoPrint/OctoPrint/blog/spotlight/_posts/2016-12-14-octoprint-around-the-world.md

 inside the right side electronics bay, on a little velcro'd in caddy.

-I hope you found this little feature as inspiring as I did - if so it will not be the last one like this :) Let me now [on Twitter](https://twitter.com/OctoPrint3D)!
+I hope you found this little feature as inspiring as I did - if so it will not be the last one like this :) Let me know [on Twitter](https://twitter.com/OctoPrint3D)!
 Cheers!